goodguy-project/goodguy-crawl/README.md

+This is goodguy-crawl version v2.0.0 alpha 1 (using golang instead of python)

 # CrawlService

-一个实时爬虫获取信息的gRPC-Python服务。

-A gRPC-Python service for real-time crawlers to obtain information.
+A service for real-time crawlers to obtain information.

 ## Features